CLARK HEADS PIRELLI WELSH CHAMPIONSHIP ON WOODPECKER

 Issued by Paul Lawrence on behalf of the Motorsport UK Pirelli Welsh Rally Championship.
 Tel 07778 547918.
 For enquiries about the championship, please contact Bryn Pierce via e-mail:

-The top scoring under 25 driver and co-driver after the Nicky Grist Stages on July 12, will have a unique opportunity to see how the M-Sport team works on an event, the chance to learn from team professionals and meet the current M-Sport drivers and co-drivers.
-Accommodation with the team and travel whilst at the event is included so the lucky pair will only need to cover their flight costs to Japan.
+Clark and Bowen will have a unique opportunity to see how the M-Sport team works on an event, the chance to learn from team professionals and meet the current M-Sport drivers and co-drivers.
+Accommodation with the team and travel whilst at the event is included.

 The remaining schedule for the Motorsport UK Pirelli Welsh Rally Championship is: